saikrishnagorijala12/flexhrMCP/README.md

 # FlexHR Timesheet Agent

-Automatically generates timesheet entries from your Microsoft 365 activity (Outlook email, calendar, Teams chats, OneNote) using Claude AI, then lets you review and submit them to Frappe HRMS (FlexHR).
+Automatically generates timesheet entries from your Microsoft 365 activity (Outlook email, calendar, Teams chats, OneNote) using Qwen3, then lets you review and submit them to Frappe HRMS (FlexHR).

 ## How it works